-Early years Progression maps

-30-50 mont hs:

-Understan ding of the world

-Technology To know how to operate simple equipment.
+3 and 4 Year olds Technology To know how to operate simple equipment.
 To show an interest in technological toys with knobs or pulleys, or real objects.
 To show skill in making toys work by pressing parts or lifting flaps to achieve effects such as sound, movements or new images.
 To know that information can be retrieved from computers.

-40-60 mon ths

-Understan ding of the world

-Technology To complete a simple program on a computer.
+PSED Remember rules without needing an adult to remind them Physical Development Match their developing skills to tasks and activities in the setting - EG. Dials, switches, buttons Understanding the world Explore how things work.
+Reception Technology To complete a simple program on a computer.
 To interact with age-appropriate computer software

-ELG

-Understan ding of the world

-Technology To recognise that a range of technology is used in places such as homes and schools.
-To select and use technology for particular purposes.